 The Board of Managers consists of five managers appointed by the five members of the general partner of our general partner and three additional managers nominated by these members and elected annually by our limited partners.
-The elected managers, as a group, must meet the requirements of our Amended and Restated Agreement of Limited Partnership and the Securities and Exchange Commission and NASDAQ Global Select Market ("NASDAQ ") rules for members of an audit committee.
+The elected managers, as a group, must meet the requirements of our Partnership Agreement and the Securities and Exchange Commission and NASDAQ Global Select Market ("NASDAQ ") rules for members of an audit committee.